dzerbino/oases/README.md

 #### Avoid overlapping reads

-In our experience, if insert lengths are so short that paired reads overlap on their 3’ ends, i.e., if insert length $<$ 2 $\cdot$ read length, this prevents the early filtering of low coverage reads.
+In our experience, if insert lengths are so short that paired reads overlap on their 3’ ends, i.e., if the insert length is less than twice the length, this prevents the early filtering of low coverage reads.
 This means that even small datasets may require huge amounts of memory.
 A way to avoid the problem is to join paired-end reads that overlap.
 One tool to do this is (PEAR)[http://sco.h-its.org/exelixis/web/software/pear/doc.html].